valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

-Disabling Spectre and Meltdown is an age-old trick familiar amongst many individuals however with newer platforms and system architecture, there may be a performance regression ([1](https://www.phoronix.com/review/amd-zen4-spectrev2)).
+Disabling Spectre and Meltdown is an age-old performance trick familiar amongst many individuals however with newer platforms and system architecture, there may be a performance regression ([1](https://www.phoronix.com/review/amd-zen4-spectrev2)).
 For this reason, extensive tests should be carried out to determine how performance is impacted and whether performance scales positively, negatively or not at all.
-Its state can be manipulated with the [InSpectre](https://www.grc.com/inspectre.htm) tool.
+Its state can be manipulated with the [InSpectre](https://www.grc.com/inspectre.htm) tool and/or by renaming the microcode DLLs within the OS depending on whether there is a microcode revision mismatch between the OS and BIOS ([1](https://superuser.com/a/895447), [2](https://support.mozilla.org/en-US/kb/microcode-update)).

-- AMD is unaffected by Meltdown

-- A minority of anticheats (FACEIT) require Meltdown to be enabled

-- If desired, the microcode update version loaded into the CPU can be manipulated depending on whether the operating system microcode version is newer than the microcode version on the motherboard by removing the DLLs ([1](https://www.pcgamingwiki.com/wiki/Windows#Force_the_use_of_the_motherboard_microcode_version_instead_of_the_one_from_the_OS)).
-This can be done by opening CMD as TrustedInstaller with ``C:\bin\MinSudo.exe --TrustedInstaller --Privileged`` and entering the commands below

-    ```bat
-    ren C:\Windows\System32\mcupdate_GenuineIntel.dll mcupdate_GenuineIntel.dlll
-    ```

-    ```bat
-    ren C:\Windows\System32\mcupdate_AuthenticAMD.dll mcupdate_AuthenticAMD.dlll
-    ```
+Meltdown does not affect the AMD architecture ([1](https://www.theverge.com/2018/1/3/16844630/intel-processor-security-flaw-bug-kernel-windows-linux), [2](https://www.phoronix.com/news/x86-PTI-Initial-Gaming-Tests), [3](https://lkml.org/lkml/2018/1/3/425)) and is required for a minority of anticheats (FACEIT).

-- Reboot and use [InSpectre](https://www.grc.com/inspectre.htm) and [CPU-Z's](https://www.cpuid.com/softwares/cpu-z.html) validation feature to check the status or version after a reboot
+Use [InSpectre](https://www.grc.com/inspectre.htm) and [CPU-Z's](https://www.cpuid.com/softwares/cpu-z.html) validation feature to check the status or version before and after a reboot to verify expected behavior.

 ## 11.27.
 Power Options